 Allergy and Atopy May be the most commonly addressed provocative factors for abnormal eye rubbing (44).
 Many epidemiological surveys, among which repeated cross-sectional surveys have most validity, have demonstrated a twofold increase in the prevalence of allergic and asthma during the past two decades (45.46).
 Among Allergens, House-Dust mites have been advocated to be responsible for the increasing trend in the prevalence of allergic diseases (47).
 In a sample of 82 consecutive casees of Vernal Keratoconjunctivitis, which is characterized by intense itching, computer-assisted videokeratographic maps indicated that 27% of eyes shown at least early signs of Keratoconus (48).

-The Tremendous increase in computer usage has led to the development of Computer Vision Syndrome In many individuals.
-Episodes of rubbing during extended computer use are frequently admitted by patients once probeady inform about it.
-Ocular fatigue and eyestrain are the main components of computer Vision syndrome, and may elicit pathological eye rubbing (50).
-Associated evaporative dry eye from reduced blink frequency can also elicit eye rubbing and account in part for the recent increase in the prevalence of keratoconus in the young population.
+The Tremendous increase in computer usage has led to the development of Computer Vision Syndrome in many individuals.
+Episodes of rubbing during extended computer use are frequently admitted by patients once properly informed about it. ocular fatigue and eyestrain are the main components of computer vision syndrome and may elicit pathological eye rubbing (50).
+Associated evaporative dry eye from reduced blink frequency can also elicit eye rubbing and account in part for the recent increase in the prevalence of Keratoconus in the young population.

 Contact lens wearers often disclose that they periodically rub their eyes after contact lens removal.
 Eye rubbing after contact lens removal (' removal-relief ' rubbing) was found to be significantly more prevalent among contact lens-wearing keratoconic patients compared to contact lens-wearing non-keratoconic patients (18).